Charles1625/crop-production-ontology/Schema/Readme.md

 Substance whose schemas are in their own .json files of the same name (in lower case).
 Separate files have been used where there are likely to be enumerations with several items.
 Ingredient is to be found in substance.json.

 Classes which are specializations are represented as objects, with the same name as the specialization class, containing only the properties which are not in the generalization, but with an addtional property, "class", which is a `const` evaluating to the class name.

+The Point class is an exception.
+When it is used as a wayopint in Path, or a vertex in Polygon, it is reduced to a tuple to make conformant JSON documents less verbose.

 The main part of the schema is an object with two properties, `locations` and `batches` which are arrays of `location` and `batch`, respectively.